Home

 • To make the name of a procedure stand, you should start it in uppercase.
 Examples are Show, Play, Dispose, Close

 • You should use explicit names that identify the purpose of the procedure.
-If a procedure would be used as a result of another procedure or a control's event, reflect it on the name of the sub procedure.
+If a procedure would be used as a result of something, reflect it on the name of the sub procedure.
 Examples would be: afterupdate, longbefore.

 • If the name of a procedure is a combination of words, you should start each word in uppercase.
 Examples are: AfterUpdate, SayItLoud